-Seasonal festivals at Greenwood School reflect the strength in our community and our commitment to learning, working and celebrating together.
-The festivals are times when students, teachers and families come together to experience how the yearly cycle of the seasons create a rhythm that resonates in nature and within us, that nourishes us.
+Seasonal festivals at Greenwood School reflect the strength in our community and our commitment to learning, working, and celebrating together.
+The festivals are times when students, teachers and families come together to experience how the yearly cycle of the seasons create a rhythm that resonates in nature and within us and that nourishes us.
 We celebrate three community festivals at Greenwood School which mark the rhythms of nature: turning inward (inhaling) in autumn and winter, and expanding outward (exhaling) in the spring.

 Grades: Held in October when nature begins to focus its energies inward, we gratefully reap the last of summer’s bounty and begin to make preparations for a colder, darker season to come.
 There is a joyful, celebratory aspect to this festival.
 All attendees are invited to put on a costume and live into their imagination.
 We gather together to share a meal, seasonal crafts and activities, and to celebrate out of a spirit of imagination.

 Early Childhood: The younger children and their families participate in their own age-appropriate festival to celebrate the changing of the seasons with the four elements; earth, air, fire and water.
 Gnomes and fairies greet Mother Earth with gifts as she begins her winter work.
 A festive potluck follows.
 This is a wonderful alternative to the sometimes grotesque and frightening images of Halloween.